 Romanian creativity is hallmark of huge anti-graft protests

-In recent weeks, hundreds of thousands of Romanians have used humor, wit and hip symbols in anti-corruption protests.
-The spark was a government decree that would have diluted the anti-graft drive.
+In this Sunday, Feb.
+5, 2017, file picture people carry effigies depicting, from right, Social Democratic party leader Liviu Dragnea, former President Ion Iliescu, Senate head Calin Popescu Tariceanu and former Premier Victor Ponta during a protest outside the government building in Bucharest, Romania.
+In recent weeks, hundreds of thousands of Romanians have used humor, wit and hip symbols in anti-corruption protests sparked by a government decree that would have diluted the anti-graft drive.

 |Title